madiver/dasVSide/README.md

 - `keymap.yaml` is the source of truth for hotkey metadata; script contents are never rewritten.
+- During builds, exact `%%LIVE%%` and `%%SIMULATED%%` tokens in script bodies are replaced with user-level account settings when provided.
 - Duplicate ids or key combinations fail compilation with actionable errors.
 - Missing, empty, or malformed scripts fail compilation and no output is written.
 - Unreferenced `.das` files emit warnings but do not block output.